AeiouEnigma/nox-renoxed-reforged/README.md

 # Nox

-Minecraft mob and difficulty overhaul for Fabric.
+Minecraft mob and difficulty overhaul for NeoForge.

 Designed with a difficulty of Hard in mind.